-4.5 Measurement of Volatile Organic Compounds (USEPA Method 25A/ALT-096)
+4.5 Measurement of VOC (USEPA Method 25A/ALT-096)

-The VOC emission rate was determined by measuring the nonmethane hydrocarbon (NMHC) concentration in the engine exhaust gas.
+The VOC emission rate was determined by measuring the nonmethane hydrocarbon (NMHC or NMOC) concentration in each RICE exhaust gas.
 NMHC pollutant concentration was determined using a TEI Model 55i Methane / Nonmethane hydrocarbon analyzer.
 The TEI 55i analyzer contains an internal gas chromatograph column that separates methane from non-methane components.
 The concentration of NMHC in the sampled gas stream, after separation from methane, is determined relative to a propane standard using a flame ionization detector in accordance with USEPA Method 25A.